-(a) The Company's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
-The Company's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Company's financial position and financial performance.
+- (a) The Group's activities expose it to a variety of financial risks: market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
+The Group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Group's financial position and financial performance. - (b) Risk management is carried out by a central treasury department (Group treasury) under policies approved by the Board of Directors.
+Group treasury identifies, evaluates and hedges financial risks in close co-operation with the Group's operating units.
+The Board provides written principles for overall risk management, as well as written policies covering specific areas and matters, such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity.

-- (b) Risk management is carried out by a central treasury department (Company treasury) under policies approved by the Board of Directors.
-Company treasury identifies, evaluates and hedges financial risks in close cooperation with the Company's operating units.
-The Board provides written principles for overall risk management, as well as written policies covering specific areas and matters, such as foreign exchange risk, interest rate risk, credit risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity. - C. Significant financial risks and degrees of financial risks - (a) Market risk i.
+C. Significant financial risks and degrees of financial risks i.
 Exchange rate risk